Approximate Message Passing with Rigorous Guarantees for Pooled Data and Quantitative Group Testing: AMP for Pooled Data

+In the noisy setting, we consider Gaussian noise, with $\Psi_{i,:}\stackrel{\iid}{\sim}\normal(0,p\sigma^2I_L)$ for $i\in[n]$.
+While it may seem unusual to add continuous noise to discrete observations, this still captures the essence of the noisy pooled data problem, and simplifies the implementation of our algorithm.
+Furthermore, since the noise standard deviation is of order $\sqrt{p}$, rounding the noise values to the nearest integer does not noticeably affect performance.
+This noisy model has been previously considered in \cite[Section 2.2., Example 3]{Sca17}.

+The performance in all the plots is measured via the squared overlap between the matrix-AMP estimate and the signal (see \eqref{eq:sq_overlap}).
+Each point on the plots is obtained from 100 independent runs, where in each run, the matrix-AMP algorithm is executed for 200 iterations.
+We report the average and error bars at 1 standard deviation of the final iteration.
+In our implementation, in the final iteration of the matrix-AMP algorithm, we quantize the estimates of the signal $B$, e.g., a row estimate of $[0.9,0.1]$ would get quantized to $[1,0]$.
+In all our plots, curves labeled `AMP' refers to the empirical performance of the matrix-AMP algorithm, and points labeled `SE' refers to the theoretical performance of the algorithm, calculated from the state evolution parameters in \eqref{eq:memoryless_Mu}-\eqref{eq:memoryless_Bk_conv}.

 \paragraph{Simulation results} Figure \ref{fig:noiseless} shows the performance of the matrix-AMP algorithm in the noiseless setting, for various $\pi$.
-The normalized correlation is plotted as function of the sampling ratio $\delta=n/p$, for different categorical priors.
-The state evolution predictions closely match the performance of the matrix-AMP algorithm for practical values of $n$ and $p$, validating the result of Theorem \ref{thm:GAMP}.
-As expected, the correlation improves with increasing $\delta$.
-Furthermore, we observe that for $L=2$, the more non-uniform the $\pi$, the better the performance of the matrix-AMP algorithm.
-However, this is not the case for $L=3$.
+The squared overlap is plotted as function of the sampling ratio $\delta=n/p$, for different categorical priors.
+The state evolution predictions closely match the performance of the matrix-AMP algorithm, validating the result of Theorem \ref{thm:GAMP}.
+As expected, the overlap improves with increasing $\delta$.
+Furthermore, for both $L=2$ and $L=3$, the more non-uniform the $\pi$, the better the performance of the matrix-AMP algorithm.
 Figure \ref{fig:AMP_v_others_noiseless} shows how the matrix-AMP algorithm compares with LP and IHT for different noise levels.
-We observe that the optimization-based methods (LP for noiseless, CVX for noisy) outperforms the matrix-AMP algorithm, indicating the suboptimality of AMP in this setting.
-However, we note that there are currently no theoretical guarantees for LP or CVX applied to pooled data.
-Figure \ref{fig:noisy} shows the performance curves of the matrix-AMP algorithm for different values of noise level $\sigma$; as expected, correlation improves as $\sigma$ decreases.
+We observe that the matrix-AMP algorithm consistently has the best performance, for all levels of noise $\sigma$ and sampling ratio $\delta$ considered in our experiments.
+We note that there are currently no theoretical guarantees for LP, CVX, or IHT applied to pooled data.
+Furthermore, AMP has a few advantages: i) Under the assumption of Gaussian noise, the Bayes-optimal denoiser does not require the noise variance (see Appendix \ref{sec:imp_details_pooled_data}), and ii) AMP is significantly faster than the optimization-based methods for larger values of $n$ and $p$.
+Figure \ref{fig:noisy} shows the performance curves of the matrix-AMP algorithm for different values of noise level $\sigma$; as expected, overlap improves as $\sigma$ decreases.